vigneshavm/Interview-questions/JS Q.md

     ```

 - **Throttle**:
-  - Ensures that a function is executed at most once in a specified interval, even if it is triggered multiple times.
+  - Ensures that a function is **executed at most once in a specified interval**, even if it is triggered multiple times.
 It is useful for limiting expensive operations like scroll event handlers.
   - **Example**:
     ```javascript
     function throttle(func, limit) {